Sunday, December 21, 2008

 The author introduces the reader to the fascination of ancient mummies and the thrill of the royal mummies found in caches discovered in the 19th century at Deir el Bahari and the Valley of kings.
 The chapter is filled with many nice old images of mummies including a Ptolemaic mummy once owned and drawn by the great artist Peter Paul Rubens in 1626.

 From here the author presents the reader with a section on the main royal mummies which was a huge let down.
 One would expect with a book called, "The Royal Mummies" that more of the royal mummies, especially of those not seen in a century would be present, instead the reader is presented with new photographs of the most famous of the royal mummies including the Thutmoside mummies and Seti I, Ramses II, III and V, you would think that was all the royal mummies of interest.

 The mummy of Amenhotep II represented in the book as hidden under wrappings is an error in labeling as it is more likely the mummy of Queen Meryetamun that is presented.
-The use of excavation photographs from Victor Loret's finding of the royal cache in the tomb of Amenhotep II are indeed special as are the books other excavation photographs.
+The use of excavation photographs from Victor Loret's finding of the royal cache in the tomb of Amenhotep II is indeed special as are the books other excavation photographs.

 More beautiful photo's of King Tutankhamun's shiny stuff are presented throughout but also many fine images from the tombs of the nobles.
 The chapter on masks, coffins, sarcophagi, and canopics was a nice assortment of material presented.